PostsDesert/wholemeal/design.md

 - Don't have the background fade in.
 It should just immediately appear.
 - The bottom bar is at the wrong height on mobile devices and leaves some random space below it.
 - The back gesture should be styled more like the combo (receipt view)
+- Since we don't have anything at the bottom of the page, the lists should now show their full height.

 Spinner View
 - Fix the auth window x button not working on the spinner view.